 A dream is the conversation you are having with yourself concerning a very specific situation in your life this week you are attempting to problem solve.
 Further, the solution to what’s bugging you comes to you in your unconscious mind before it gets to your conscious.
 If you understand what you were saying to yourself when you had the dream, you can propel your problem solving.
 That’s where I come in.
 I help dreamers understand the language of metaphor.

-The philosophy that respects all the parts of the dream beings parts of ourselves begs a discussion of how polarities appear in our dreams.
+Jung proposing that all the parts of the dream represent different aspects of the dreamer begs a discussion of how polarities appear in our dreams.
 In fact, establishing the polarities in a dream often leads to the ‘answer’ or strength therein.

-In my opinion, the solution to an issue is very often found by helping the dreamer explore a reaction somewhere in the middle of two polarities.
-Carl Jung and Frederick Perls believed humans are self-regulating.
-We regulate ourselves through our dreams.
-For example, if we are experiencing an extreme feeling or idea, the complete opposite will often appear in the dream.
-In essence, just the appearance of the complete opposite forces the reaction to “pull” itself towards the middle.
+The solution to an issue is often found by helping the dreamer explore a reaction somewhere in the middle of two polarities.
+We humans are self-regulating, and we regulate ourselves through our dreams.
+For example, if we are experiencing an extreme feeling, idea, or behavior in our waking life, the complete opposite will often appear in the dream.
+In essence, just the appearance of the complete opposite forces your reaction to “pull” itself towards the middle.